-But Adam broke this covenant through his disobedience to that command which God gave him in the Garden of Eden; and so “by one man sin entered into the world, and death by sin” (Romans 5:12 ff.).
+But Adam broke this covenant through his disobedience to the command God gave him in the Garden of Eden.
+And so, “by one man sin entered into the world, and death by sin” (Romans 5.12 ff.).

 That is why, now, “in Adam, all die.”
-This condemnation to death has been passed upon all men in Adam, because in the broken covenant of works, all mankind is accounted by God as having sinned in Adam.
-And to this original sin we all heap up our own personal sins (Genesis 2:16,17; Ecclesiastes 7:20; Romans 3:10-18,23; 1 Corinthians 15:21,22).
+This condemnation to death has been passed upon all men in Adam, because in the broken covenant of life, all mankind is accounted by God as having sinned in Adam.
+And to this original sin we each heap up further condemnation with every sin of our own (Genesis 2.16,17; Ecclesiastes 7.20; Romans 3.10-18,23; 1 Corinthians 15.21,22).

-In God’s eternal decree to manifest his glory among mankind, God the Father has appointed his Son, the Lord Jesus Christ to be the head of another covenant—which we call the covenant of grace.
+In God’s eternal decree to manifest his glory among mankind, God the Father has appointed his Son, the Lord Jesus Christ, to be the head of another covenant—the covenant of grace.

-In the covenant of grace, God is adopting out of fallen Adam’s family an astronomical number of sinners by giving them to his Son (compare Genesis 15:5,6; Galatians 3:6-9, 13, 14, 29).
-“All that the Father giveth Me shall come to Me”, Christ has declared (John 6:37a).
+In the covenant of grace, God is adopting out of fallen Adam’s family an uncountable number of sinners by giving them to his Son (compare Genesis 15.5,6; Galatians 3.6-9,13,14,29).
+“All that the Father giveth me shall come to me,” Christ has declared (John 6.37).

-That is why people are turning to the Lord Jesus Christ in every nation, every tribe and ethnic-group, and every language.
-The number of true Christians is growing throughout history and it will eventually be beyond the calculation of mere human beings.
-For it is Christ himself who is building his church, and all the schemes and forces of Hell shall not prevail against it (Matthew 16:18; Revelation 9:9).
+That is why people are turning to the Lord Jesus Christ in every nation, every tribe and ethnic-group, and speaking every language.
+Christ’s church is growing throughout history and it will eventually be beyond the calculation of mere human beings.
+For it is Christ himself who is building his church, and all the schemes and forces of Hell shall not prevail against it (Matthew 16.18; Revelation 9.9).

-Christ’s work as the Head of the covenant of grace has involved him coming into the world in order to save his people.
-He has accomplished this salvation as their representative, through living for them a life of righteous obedience under God’s moral law—and by taking upon himself the sins of his people and then dying for them as their atoning sacrifice, reconciling them to God (John 6:37; Ephesians 1:4 ff.; 2 Corinthians 5:21; Colossians 2:14; Hebrews 2:17; 7:26-27).
+Christ’s work as the Head of the covenant of grace has involved him coming into the world in order to save his people from their sins—from the righteous condemnation to Hell by Christ himself because of their sins (John 5.22).
+He has accomplished this salvation as our representative, through living for us a life of righteous obedience under God’s moral law, and then by taking upon himself our sins and dying for us as our atoning sacrifice, reconciling us, his people, to God (John 6.37; Ephesians 1.4 ff.; 2 Corinthians 5.21; Colossians 2:14; Hebrews 2.17; 7.26-27).

-Christ is the perfect Lamb of God that takes away the sins of the world.
-In God’s eternal plan he was, as it were, slain from the foundation of the world—slain for those chosen by God before the foundation of the world (John 1:29; Ephesians 1:4; 1 Peter 1:18-21; Revelation 13:8).
+The Lord Jesus Christ is the perfect Lamb of God that takes away the sins of the world.
+In God’s eternal plan Jesus was, as it were, slain from the foundation of the world—slain for those chosen by God on all the world, before the world’s creation (John 1.29; Ephesians 1.4; 1 Peter 1.18-21; Revelation 13:8).

-That is how the Lord Jesus Christ redeemed his people from death and Hell.
+This is how the Lord Jesus Christ redeemed us from death and Hell.
 We have redemption through his blood.
 Because of Christ’s shed blood, God forgives us for our sins.
-And our union with Christ shall never end, because in the covenant of grace our redemption is permanent—it is an “eternal redemption” (Ephesians 1:7; 1 Thessalonians 4:13-17; Hebrews 9:11-15; 1 Peter 1:18-20).
+And our union with Christ shall never end, because in the covenant of grace our redemption is permanent—it is an “eternal redemption” (Ephesians 1.7; 1 Thessalonians 4.13-17; Hebrews 9.11-15; 1 Peter 1.18-20).

 God’s Glory Is Manifested in Christ

-He is the Lord because God ordained him to be the Lord of all the world: “The LORD said unto my Lord, sit thou at my right hand until I make thine enemies thy footstool”.
-He was named Jesus because “He shall save his people from their sins” (Matthew 1:21; see also Psalms 110:1).
-And he is the Christ (the Messiah) because God ordained him to be “the Anointed” Prophet, Priest and King of his covenanted people1.
+He is the Lord because God has ordained him to be the Lord of all the world: “The LORD said unto my Lord, sit thou at my right hand until I make thine enemies thy footstool” (Psalms 110:1).
+He was named Jesus because “He shall save his people from their sins” (Matthew 1.21).
+And he is the Christ (the Messiah) because God ordained him to be “the Anointed” Prophet, Priest and King of his covenanted people.2

 Christ Rejected by Men

-However, in all his Person and offices, Christ is opposed, resisted and rejected by the fallen children of Adam.
+However, in all his Person and offices, the Lord Jesus Christ is opposed, resisted and rejected by fallen mankind.
 This was as true during his time on earth as it is now.
-“He came unto his own” kindred (i.e. the nation of Israel) at his incarnation, and many of them “received him not”.
+“He came unto his own” kindred (i.e. the nation of Israel) at his incarnation, and many of them “received him not.”
 That rejection is not at all unusual; such is mankind’s sinful nature that Christ has been “despised and rejected of men” in general.
-And before we Christians were converted, we too “esteemed him not” (Isaiah 53:3; John 1:10-11.
-See also John 5:40; 15:18).
+And before we Christians were converted, we too “esteemed him not” (Isaiah 53.3; John 1.10-11.
+See also John 5.40; 15:18).

 The Captain of Our Salvation

-It was appropriate that the Captain of our Salvation, who would bring many sons to glory, should be made perfect (i.e. culminate his ministry on earth) through sufferings.
-Not that Christ was imperfect in any way, but his obedience to God, which took him through all this suffering of the death of the cross, was in order to fulfil his part in the covenant of grace (2 Corinthians 5:21; Hebrews 2:10, 17; 1 Peter 1:19).
+It was appropriate that the “captain of our salvation,” who would bring many sons to glory, should be made perfect (i.e. culminate his ministry on earth) through sufferings (Hebrews 2.10,17).
+Not that Christ was imperfect in any way, but his life of obedience to God, which took him through all this suffering of the death of the cross, was all done in order to fulfil his part in the covenant of grace (2 Corinthians 5.21; 1 Peter 1.19).

 The Foundation of All Our Hope

-God’s guarantee to us that this reconciliation has been accomplished is Christ’s resurrection: “God raised him up the third day” (Acts 10:40).
-Now that God has made Christ’s soul an offering for sin and that he is risen from the dead, he shall therefore see the travail of his soul, and be satisfied.
+God’s guarantee to us that we have this reconciliation—“we have received the atonement” (Romans 5.11)—been accomplished is Christ’s resurrection: “God raised him up the third day” (Acts 10.40).
+Now that God has made Christ’s soul an offering for sin and he is risen from the dead, he shall therefore see the travail of his soul, and be satisfied.
 Christ shall see his seed, he shall prolong his days, and the pleasure of the LORD shall prosper in his hand.
-This seed shall serve him, and it shall be accounted to the Lord for a generation (Psalms 22:30; Isaiah 53:10-12).
+This seed shall serve him, and it shall be accounted to the Lord for a generation (Psalms 22.30; Isaiah 53.10-12).

-All our hope of salvation is solidly founded upon the resurrection of the Lord Jesus Christ.
+All our hope of salvation is solidly founded upon the resurrection of our Lord Jesus Christ.
 The risen Christ himself is the “firstfruits” of the full harvest.
-When the fulness of the Gentiles is gathered in and all Israel saved, then the Last Adam shall deliver up his kingdom unto God with this declaration told in full: “Behold I, and the children which God hath given me” (Romans 11:25-27; 1 Corinthians 15:20, 24-28, 45; Hebrews 2:13).
+When the fulness of the Gentiles is gathered in and all Israel is saved, then the Last Adam shall deliver up his kingdom unto God with this declaration told in full: “Behold I, and the children which God hath given me” (Romans 11.25-27; 1 Corinthians 15.20,24-28,45; Hebrews 2:13).3

 Hunger and Thirst for Righteousness

-Meanwhile, God sends the Holy Spirit to his people in Christ’s name.
-He quickens (or, regenerates) their spirits, he makes them hunger and thirst after righteousness, and he makes them seek the Lord and cry out to him for salvation (Isaiah 55:6-7; Matthew 5:6; John 14:26; Acts 15:13-18; Ephesians 2:1-10).
+God sends the Holy Spirit to his people in Christ’s name.
+He quickens (or, regenerates) our spirits, he makes us hunger and thirst after righteousness, and he makes us seek the Lord and cry out to him for salvation (Isaiah 55:6-7; Matthew 5.6; John 14.26; Acts 15.13-18; Ephesians 2.1-10).

-No fallen son or daughter of Adam, in whom the Holy Spirit is not working to bring them to Christ, seeks after God.
-Their carnal mind is enmity against God.
-If their heart is not opened by the Lord, they will not pay attention to the teaching of the gospel in order to believe it (John 5:40; Acts 16:14; Romans 3:11; 8:6-9).
+No fallen human being seeks after God, unless the Holy Spirit works within us to bring us to Christ, because “the carnal mind is enmity against God” (Romans 3.11; 8.6-9).
+If our heart is not opened by the Lord, we will not pay attention to the teaching of the gospel in order to believe it (John 5.40; Acts 16.14).
 Indeed, “if any man have not the Spirit of Christ, he is none of his” (Romans 8:9b).

-Christians are those sinners who seek the Lord while he may be found, and they call upon him while he is near.
-We repent of our wicked ways and our unrighteous thoughts, and the Lord has mercy upon us and he abundantly pardons us.
-“The blood of Jesus Christ, God’s Son, cleanseth us from all sin” (Isaiah 55:6-7; 1 John 1:7).
+Christians are distinguished as those sinners who seek the Lord while he may be found, and who call upon him while he is near.
+We repent of our sinful ways and our unrighteous thoughts, and the Lord has mercy upon us and he abundantly pardons us (Isaiah 55.6-7).
+And, “The blood of Jesus Christ, God’s Son, cleanseth us from all sin” (1 John 1.7).

-The Lord Jesus Christ is a very “Good Shepherd” to us, and he restores our souls and he leads us in paths of righteousness.
-We believe the gospel “because we are his sheep,” and he gives to us eternal life (Psalms 23:3; John 10:11, 26).
+The Lord Jesus Christ is a very “Good Shepherd” to us: he restores our souls and he leads us in paths of righteousness.
+We believe the gospel “because we are his sheep,” and he gives to us eternal life (Psalms 23.3; John 10.11,26).

 Evil Is Present with Us

-Although we know we ought to do good, and although we have a God-given desire to glorify God by doing what is right, yet we each must admit of ourselves what the apostle Paul knew was true of himself: “evil is present with me”.
+Although we know we ought to do good, and although we have a God-given desire to glorify God by doing what is right, yet we are aware that in ourselves what the apostle Paul knew was aware of in his own case: “evil is present with me.”
 And—sadly, many times—the good that we would do we don’t do, and the evil we desired not to do is what we find ourselves doing (Romans 7:15-21).

 We hate our sin, and we hate our old fallen nature because of it; and sometimes we greatly regret the fact that we see so little of our new nature manifested in us.
-But when we do see of the law of God being obeyed in our new nature—in our “inward man”—we delight in seeing this, because we know it is a mark of God’s saving grace (Romans 7:17, 22, 24-25).
+But when we do obey the moral law of God in our new nature—in our “inward man”—we delight in seeing this, because we know it is a mark of God’s saving grace (Romans 7.17,22,24-25).

 “If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:8-9).